 *** This review may contain spoilers ***

-A remake of a 1966 Eiichi Kudo film, Talasjo Miike's "13 Assassins"
+A remake of a 1966 Eiichi Kudo film, Takashi Miike's "13 Assassins"

-finds a small band of elite samurai embarking on a mission to
+finds a small band of elite samurai embarking upon a mission to

 assassinate the sadistic young Lord Naritsugu.

-The film belongs firmly to the "men on a mission" genre ("The Dirty Dozen", "Ocean's Eleven", "Seven Samurai", "300", "The Magnificent Seven" notice a trend?), in which a leader typically puts together a team of misfits and specialists and then embarks on a mission against ridiculously superior odds.
-Here the first half of the film is spent interviewing and gathering men for the assignment, followed by a 45 minute battle in which our 13 assassins face off against hundreds of enemy soldiers.
+The film belongs firmly to the "men on a mission" genre ("The Dirty Dozen", "Ocean's Eleven", "Seven Samurai", "300", "The Magnificent Seven" notice a trend?), in which a leader typically puts together a team of misfits and specialists and then embarks upon a mission against ridiculously superior odds.
+Here the first half of Miike's film is spent interviewing and gathering men for the assignment, followed by a 45 minute battle in which our 13 assassins square off against hundreds of enemy soldiers.
 It's a Pekinpah/Spielberg inspired bloodbath, in which our heroes nobly accomplish their mission, before themselves dying.

-Like most of these films, "13 Assassins" espouses simple, even offensive values sacrifice, submission, murder, honour, servitude etc but it pushes these things into somewhat original directions.
-Here, Miike advocates nothing less than rising up and making your own leaders bleed before they get into power.
+Like most samurai films, "13 Assassins" espouses simple, even offensive values sacrifice, submission, murder, honour, servitude etc though it eventually pushes past such things and enters somewhat original territory.
+Here, Miike's ragged band of heroes advocate nothing less than making your own leaders bleed before they get into power.
 Only with this asserted pressure, this constant threat of force, will they then govern with fairness.
-It's an interesting idea - reverse dictatorship, where the populace governs its rulers with fear but the film doesn't really explore the idea.
-It's not even aware of it.
+It's an interesting idea - reverse dictatorship, where the populace governs its rulers with fear? but one which the film has no real interest exploring.